-• This REQUESTS time on the debug queue.
+- Make a directory called ~/workshop - Edit a new file in the workshop directory, name it workshop_example.pbs - This REQUESTS time on the debug queue.
 We are asking for 1 nodes, and 8 cores on that node.
-We promise our job won't take more the Email me when the begins, aborts, and ends (bae).
+We promise our job won't take more than 5 minutes.
+Email me when the begins, aborts, and ends (bae).
 Combine standard out and standard error into one file.